abdulmajeeth001/HostelMateOwner/docs/WHATSAPP_INTEGRATION.md

 ```
 Hello {{tenant_name}},

-Welcome to WinkStay!
+Welcome to StayBuki!
 Your onboarding has been approved.

 *Room Details:*
 PG: {{pg_name}}
 Room: {{room_number}}
 Rent: ₹{{monthly_rent}}

-For complete details, log in to your WinkStay account.
+For complete details, log in to your StayBuki account.

-- WinkStay Team
+- StayBuki Team
 ```

 ### 2. Owner PG Welcome Message